nadirbad/nadirbad.dev/cmjn9q9lo000y02gwb1x3dy52.md

 There's no universal winner.
 Clean Architecture protects complexity but adds ceremony.
 VSA reduces ceremony but requires discipline.

 Start simple.
-If you're building a straightforward CRUD API, VSA will get you moving faster.
+If you're building a straightforward APIs, VSA will get you moving faster.
 If you're modeling a complex domain with lots of business rules, Clean Architecture's protected core is worth the overhead.

 And don't be afraid to mix them.
 The best architectures I've seen treat this as a spectrum, not a binary choice.